What is Volatility?

-Further, the annualised volatility formula is calculated by multiplying the daily volatility by a square root of 252.
+Further, the annualized volatility formula is calculated by multiplying the daily it by a square root of 252.

 Volatility is a measure of risk, while volatility measures variability.
 It assists investors in assessing the risk they take when purchasing a specific asset and determining if the purchase will be worthwhile.